Balcaskie Landrace organic wholemeal wheat flour

 This flour is special.
 Apart from its above-average mineral content, it has some other special qualities:

-- It has a full, slightly malty flavour which comes in part from harvest conditions in 2019.
+- It has a full, slightly malty flavour which comes in part from typical harvest conditions in the Scottish climate.
 When grain is ripe and gets wet in the ear, the naturally occurring amylase enzyme begins to turn starch into maltose sugar.
 This is what happens when grain is ‘sprouted’ for making into malt for brewing.
-Maltose in the flour will, like any sugar, make the dough slightly sticky to the touch.
+Maltose in the flour will, like any sugar, make the dough very slightly sticky to the touch.
 This isn’t a problem if you knead your dough with wet hands.
 And one of the many advantages of genuine sourdough fermentation is that this process makes the dough acid enough to stop the excessive amylase from going crazy at the baking stage.
 If the loaf sides seem to shrink in after baking or if your knife comes out sticky however well you’ve baked the loaf, you may not have fermented your dough long enough to neutralise the effects of the amylase turning too much flour starch into maltose sugar.
 This can be disappointing until you savour the natural maltiness of your bread and reflect that you achieved this without adding any expensive specialist malt flour

 - It contains gluten that is naturally softer, less elastic and more extensible (and arguably more digestible) than in common breadmaking flours.
 In this respect it is reflecting its evolution as a grain adapted both to the temperate Scottish climate and to the various needs of ordinary bakers.
 While this grain may not produce super-aerated dough, it comes into its own when extensibility is required in flatter loaf shapes such as ciabatta, focaccia, naan, pancakes etc. If scones and shortcrust pastry are in your repertoire you may be pleasantly surprised that baking with this flour avoids a certain ‘rubberiness’ that tends to be a by-product of using high-gluten or ‘strong’ flours